Partner Relations Coordinator & Tour Guide

 #1 Nosh: Wanderfish's truffle poke bowl

 I am a self-proclaimed “food evangelist.”
 This translates into a huge love of eating, shopping for, cooking, and talking about FOOD.
 I grew up working in my family’s restaurants and countless others.
 After graduating from the Wharton School, I moved to Chicago to work in Brand Management at Quaker Oats.
-My husband’s job brought us to Seattle, where we’ve never been happier to be so close to fresh seafood, ski slopes, and artisan coffee.
+A fresh start brought me to Seattle, where I’ve never been happier to be so close to fresh seafood, ski slopes, and artisan coffee.